suit-wg/suit-report/draft-ietf-suit-report.md

 contain measurements about the Attester.
 Many of these measurements are the same measurements that are generated in SUIT, which means that a SUIT\_Report contains most of the Claims and some of the Endorsements that a Verifier requires.

 Using a SUIT\_Manifest and a SUIT\_Report, improves a well-informed Verifier's ability to appraise the trustworthiness of a remote device.
-Remote attestation is done by using the SUIT\_Manifest\_Envelope along with the SUIT\_Report to reconstruct the state of the device at boot time.
-By embedding data used for remote attestation in the SUIT\_Report, a remote device can use a verifiable data structure, such as an append-only log ({{I-D.ietf-scitt-architecture}}, Section 3) to notarize both measurements and debug/failure information via the same document.
-This document can then be conveyed to a Verifier as a part of the Attestation Evidence.
+Remote attestation is done by including the SUIT\_Manifest\_Envelope along with the SUIT\_Report in Evidence to reconstruct the state of the device at boot time.
+Additionally, by including SUIT\_Report data as telemetry (i.e., debug/failure information) next to measurements in Evidence, both types of Evidence data can be notarized via verifiable data structure, such as an append-only log ({{Section 3 of I-D.ietf-scitt-architecture}}) using the same conceptual message.

 For the SUIT\_Report to be usable as Attestation Evidence, the environment that generated the SUIT\_Report also needs to be measured.
 Typically, this means that